Frequently Asked Questions

 It is best to wear comfortable, loose-fitting clothes when coming for treatment.
 You will only need to expose certain parts of your body, typically your forearms and lower legs.
 If you need to remove any items of clothing for treatment your underwear will always stay on and you will be covered by drapes so that only the part of the body to be worked on will be visible.

 It is advisable to have something to eat prior to an acupuncture session as low blood sugar during treatment may make you feel faint.
 After treatment you may feel a little more tired and relaxed than usual, this is perfectly normal.
 Please wear loose clothing for your appointment so you are comfortable on the treatment couch.

 Is the cost of treatment covered by my private insurance?

 Possibly – please check with your health provider, as individual schemes have different terms and conditions.

 How do I book?

-Click on the Book Now button in the header of this page and find a time that suits you to schedule an Initial Consultation so we can get started.
+Click on the Book Now button in the header or menu of this page and get in touch with when an Initial Consultation would most suit your schedule.
 Or drop me and email on email@example.com